DP19/qmk_firmware/keyboards/nuphy/air75_v2/ansi/customizations.md

 - Default RGB set to `Reactive Simple` and Gradient mode is turned on for all `Reactive` effects.
 This changes the rgb color in a gradient scale with each keypress.
   - All but two RGB affects are in this keymap, Reactive simple and solid which I use for testing.
+- Side lights are set to SIDE_OFF and brightness 0 to disable them by default
 - Disabled Keylock, Mousekey, and N key rollover (NKRO).
 Since I use Mac which doeesn't support NKRO I've added options in the code to not include extra functions since they won't ever be called.
 This reduces the firmware size
 - Added RF_DFU key to `Fn + M + {` binding to easily get RF module into DFU mode for flashing.
 Must be in USB mode and hold key unti it appears in RF Connect app.